GiGurra/apio/README.md

 * Define your API with declarative Go code & types
 * Get direct access to type safe client and server APIs in go.
 * Validate your API definition at application startup.
-* Generate an OpenAPI/swagger spec from the API definition.
+* Optionally generate an OpenAPI/swagger spec from the API definition.

-Without any Go code generation (ofc, we generate non-go code, namely the openapi spec).
+Without any required Go code generation.

 ## Example